quarto-dev/quarto-web/docs/output-formats/_theme-options.md

   - custom.scss
 ```

-Your `custom.scss` file might look something like this:
+Your `custom.scss` file should include variables defined in sass variables section and might look something like this:

 ``` css
 /*-- scss:defaults --*/